-Determine if each portion of the PRA satisfies the SRs at the appropriate Capability Category needed to support the application (Box 10 of Fig. 1-3.1-1).
+Determine if each portion of the PRA satisfies the SRs at the appropriate Capability Category needed to support the application (Box 10 of Fig. 1-3-1).
 The results of the Peer Review may be used.
-If the PRA meets the SRs necessary for the application, the PRA is acceptable for the application being considered (Box 11 of Fig. 1-3.1-1).
+If the PRA meets the SRs necessary for the application, the PRA is acceptable for the application being considered (Box 11 of Fig. 1-3-1).
 The bases for this determination shall be documented.

-If the PRA does not satisfy a SR for the appropriate Capability Category, then determine if the difference is relevant or significant (Box 12 of Fig. 1-3.1-1).
-Acceptable requirements for determining the difference include either of the following:
+If the PRA does not satisfy a SR for the appropriate Capability Category, then determine whether the reason it is not being satisfied is relevant or significant (Box 12 of Fig. 1-3-1).
+Acceptable requirements for demonstrating the relevance or significance include either of the following: